Chart Color Schemes

 The labour market performance in Wonthella lags significantly behind most other regions nationally

 Wonthella has a balanced workforce with diverse sector representation.
-Its unemployment rate was 5.2% as of September 2024.
+The unemployment rate was 5.3% in the past year.
+As of September 2025809 residents are employed, with an unemployment rate of 5.3%.

 Frequently Asked Questions - Employment